You’re deeply frustrated with your situation. Despite all the hype, you can’t seem to get any matches on Bumble.

 It’s time to create a good bio that gets you more matches.

-Bumble’s number one rule for a successful bio is: be DIFFERENT.
+Bumble’s three rules for a successful bio are:

 Writing a longer bio doesn’t mean you’re losing half your matches.
 Sometimes length is good (wink, wink, nudge, nudge).
 But good lengthy ‘about me’ texts are rare and, more importantly, tough to write.